- Full-Time MBA – 21 months

 If requested, the admissions committee will provide feedback to applicants once the admissions cycle is complete and classes are seated.

 Yes, the application process is the same when reapplying.
 You would submit a new application with all supporting documents, including transcripts and letters of recommendation.
-If you retake the GMAT, GRE and/or TOEFL, your scores need to be sent to us.
+If you retake the GMAT, GRE and/or TOEFL, your official scores need to be sent to us.

 An admission deferral for one year may be granted after review of your file and with a written explanation from you for the deferral request.